tomeshnet/tomesh.net/get-involved.md

 *Important update*

-We fanally lost the battle in keeing our Matrix instance alive.
-In 2024 we where  forced to reset our Matrix Database.
+We finally lost the battle in keeping our Matrix instance alive.
+In 2025 we were forced to reset our Matrix Database.
 If you had an old account you want to claim please contact us.
 If you want a new account please contact us.
-For now public registrations are currently closed.
+For now, public registrations are currently closed.